 - Do you have a “leaky bucket,” with women and people of color leaving at higher rates?

 - Where should we focus on recruiting and where should we focus on internal mobility to build a stronger promotion pipeline for our existing employees?

-Finally, prioritize comms.
+- Prioritize communications>.
 In this new era defined by rigorous pay transparency and reporting, how you communicate about pay equity and the pay gap at your company can make or break your brand.
 Performative commitments won’t cut it — especially if you don’t have a clear plan for how to get there.
 In the face of legislative mandates and demands from investors, boards, and employees, companies need real data, consistent action, and measurable progress to effectively communicate both internally and externally.
-Leading companies, including Microsoft, are already getting ahead of legislation by disclosing gaps, raising pay for their top performers, and showcasing transparency throughout the decision making progress.
+Leading companies, including Microsoft and others, are already getting ahead of legislation by disclosing gaps, raising pay for their top performers, and showcasing transparency throughout the decision making progress.

 How Syndio can help

+The conversation is shifting from “equal pay for equal work” to “equal pay AND equal access for opportunities” — a much harder challenge for companies.
 It takes dedication and consistency to achieve and maintain pay and opportunity equity.
 And in today’s data-driven world, it also takes technology.
-Leading brands are turning to technology solutions like Syndio’s Workplace Equity Platform to build a comprehensive approach to solving root causes of both pay inequities and opportunity inequities.
+Leading brands are turning to tech solutions like Syndio’s Workplace Equity Platform to build a comprehensive approach to solving root causes of both pay inequities and opportunity inequities — and communicating about it.